Comprehensive Juvenile Services, Inc.

 Combination recreation room/classroom

-Due to these factors, the Comprehensive Juvenile Services Foundation, the fundraising arm of Comprehensive Juvenile Services, Inc., has embarked upon a fundraising campaign to fund the construction of a new 7,784 square foot emergency shelter located on CJS Foundation-owned two acres of land at Chaffee Crossing in Fort Smith, Arkansas.
+Due to these factors, the Comprehensive Juvenile Services Foundation, the fundraising arm of Comprehensive Juvenile Services, Inc., has embarked upon a fundraising campaign to fund the construction of a new 7,784 square foot, more centrally located emergency shelter.
 Having the shelter located in the city limits of Fort Smith will allow more frequent visits from parents and reduce travel costs incurred by the youth’s caseworkers and family.

 Help Us Build a New Shelter

-Your financial contribution is needed to assist CJS in realizing the dream of a new state-of-the-art emergency shelter facility at Chaffee Crossing.
+Your financial contribution is needed to assist CJS in realizing the dream of a new state-of-the-art, more centrally located emergency shelter facility.
 Please consider sponsoring a portion of the shelter for a new beginning for the youth of today who will be the leaders of tomorrow.

 Click here to view the architectural renderings of the proposed beautiful new facility. --->